10 Best Alternatives to Traditional Savings Accounts

 One of the attractive features of this account is that you can separate your funds into different savings goals.
 You can even automate your savings by setting up auto-deposit rules.
 This will allow you to set aside money for an emergency fund, vacation fund, and other goals with one account.

 Betterment Cash Reserve deposits are also FDIC insured.
-There’s up to $1 million in coverage for individual accounts and up to $2 million for joint accounts.
+There’s up to $1 million in coverage for individual accounts and $2 million for joint accounts.
 However, these accounts don’t have an associated debit card.
 You’ll need to rely on electronic and wire transfers to access your funds and transfer money between your other accounts and your Cash Reserve.
 Betterment does not impose a fee for any incoming wire transfers, but you may have a charge from your bank to send one.

 The main caveat for Cash Reserve accounts is that they’re only available for Betterment clients.
 This means that cash transfers are conducted through your Betterment brokerage account.
 However, since Betterment is not a bank, the accounts are not subject to the typical savings deposit transaction limits.
 So, you can move money in and out of your account as often as you like.